knpuniversity/symfony4/sfcasts/upgrade-sf5/auto-mapping.md

 Ready for the magic?
 Go back to `Article` and, on top of the class, add `@Assert\EnableAutoMapping()`.

-As *soon* as we do that, we can refresh to see... a Rick Roll!
+As *soon* as we do that, we can refresh to see...
 Kidding!
 We refresh to see... the validation error is *back* for the `title` field!

 > This value should not be null